kontainapp/km/docs/kkm-cpu-support.md

 ## How to check if kkm supports CPU

 KKM driver at the time of init checks for necessary features.
-When the necessary featuers are not available KKM driver logs a message.
+When the necessary features are not available KKM driver logs a message.
 When CPU is not supported only KKM_CPU_SUPPORTED ioctl works.
 KKM_CPU_SUPPORTED ioctl will return enum kkm_cpu_supported.

 This is a proprietary internal document.
 Not for consumption outside Kontain.